Cement demand expected to grow at 13-14% in FY22: Ind-Ra

-New Delhi, March 16 (IANS) Cement demand is expected to grow at 13-14 per cent year-on-year in FY22 after two consecutive years of flat-to-negative growth, India Ratings and Research (Ind-Ra) said on Tuesday.
+New Delhi: Cement demand is expected to grow at 13-14 per cent year-on-year in FY22 after two consecutive years of flat-to-negative growth, India Ratings and Research (Ind-Ra) said on Tuesday.

 The growth in cement demand in conjunction with robust profitability is likely to keep credit profiles of manufacturers strong.